afcondon/purescript-d3-tagless-II/notes/long-form-notes.md

 # About this repo

-## Project Overview: Functional Programming and Data Visualization (DISCUSSION)
+## Project Overview: Functional Programming and Data Visualization (EXPLANATION)

 ### Compact summary of project